VLegal-Bench: Cognitively Grounded Benchmark for Vietnamese Legal Reasoning of Large Language Models: Experiments and Results

 \subsection{Experiment Setting}

 We evaluate large language models under both zero-shot and few-shot settings.
 In the zero-shot configuration, models receive only task instructions and the input query, while in the few-shot setting, we prepend a single task-specific demonstration example to each input instance.
 These demonstration examples are drawn from a separate development set and are not included in the reported test set.
-For both settings, we conduct evaluations with and without explicit reasoning: models are prompted either to directly produce a final answer or to generate intermediate reasoning using a chain-of-thought (CoT) prompt before outputting the final response.
+For both settings, we conduct evaluations with and without explicit reasoning: models are prompted either to produce a final answer directly or to generate intermediate reasoning using a chain-of-thought (CoT) prompt before outputting the final response.
 To ensure reproducibility, we fix the decoding temperature to 0, thereby minimizing variance introduced by stochastic sampling.
 The complete set of evaluation prompts is provided in Appendix~\ref{appen:task instruction}.

-Our tasks are designed to simulate realistic legal scenarios in which the LLM acts as a legal assistant or as the core model within a retrieval-augmented generation (RAG) system.
-In addition to standard prompting, we evaluate a ReAct-style agent setting \cite{yao2022react}, where the LLM is equipped with a search tool to retrieve relevant information from both the Legal Corpus Database and the Knowledge Graph Database during inference.
 We adopt standardized evaluation metrics across tasks: Accuracy, F1 for multiple-choice and extraction-style questions, and ROUGE-L for generation-level tasks.
 When the input length exceeds the maximum context window of an LLM, we apply middle truncation to the input sequence, as both the beginning and the end of legal texts often contain critical information.
 This truncation strategy follows prior legal LLM benchmarks~\cite{li2024lexeval,dai2025laiw,fei2024lawbench}.